samsquire/ideas4/README.md

 # 184. Dedicated to shard and back again

 # 185. Duplicate Sharded duplicated join servers

+In my [hash-db project](https://github.com/samsquire/hash-db) I implement distributed join by sharding each row to a separate machine based on its consistent hash.

 We can duplicate all our data that we join by storing it on separate servers that have join fields on and shard this aggregated set and do mapreduce on it.